bullet-train-co/bullet_train-api/docs/api.md

 Because our API endpoints are standard Rails controllers, they're able to leverage the exact same [permissions definitions and authorization logic](https://github.com/bullet-train-co/bullet_train-base/blob/main/docs/permissions.md) as our account controllers.

 ## Structure
+Where vanilla Rails uses a single controller in `app/controllers` for both in-browser and API requests, Bullet Train splits these into two separate controllers, one in `app/controllers/account` and another in `app/controllers/api/v1`, although a lot of logic is shared between the two.

 API endpoints are defined in three parts: